webpro-nl/knip/README.md

 Still not happy with the results?
 Getting too much output/false positives?
 The [FAQ][9] may be useful.
 Feel free to open an issue and I'm happy to look into it.

----

-_(1)_ This includes dependencies that could not be resolved.
-For instance, what does `unresolved/dir/module` mean?

-- It might target a missing `unresolved` package in `node_modules/unresolved`.
-- It might incorrectly target a local module that should have a relative path.
-- It does not match any `paths` entry in `tsconfig.json#compilerOptions`.

-_(2)_ The variable or type is not referenced directly, and has become a member of a namespace.
-That's why Knip is not sure whether this export can be removed, so please look into it.

 ## Now what?